 Step in to a legendary institution—or at least the Vegas offshoot—when visiting Rao's.
 The original Rao's in New York City opened in 1896 and is one of the oldest family owned restaurants in the city, and at 12 tables, is one of the hardest places to get into.
 The Las Vegas version not only features a replica of the 12-table landmark, but an open air patio, enter bar, private dining and event space.

-The time-honored staples include perfectly cooked pastas, risottos and the mouthwatering steak bistecca; cooked perfectly and sliced tableside.
+The time-honored staples include perfectly cooked Uncle Vincent’s Lemon Chicken, the mouthwatering Rao’s Meatballs and traditional pastas; cooked perfectly and dished tableside.
 The classic veal chop is pan-seared and topped with a medley of hot and sweet cherry peppers.

 WHAT TO EAT AT THIS ICONIC ITALIAN RESTAURANT: